schinery/adobe-live-stream-demo/README.md

 ## Usage

-To start this demo applications run:
+To start this demo application run:

 ```sh
 npm start